mishurov/applets/README.rst

     :alt: i3_patch screenshot
     :align: center

-Patch to enable tmux-like "zoom" mode - maximize container and don't hide i3bar.
-And shell script (**smart_fullscreen.sh**) which zooms/fullscreens (in or out depending on state) whole stacked and tabbed layouts instead of particular focused container.
+A patch to enable tmux-like "zoom" mode: to maximize a container and to don't hide a i3bar.
+And the shell script (**smart_fullscreen.sh**) which zooms/fullscreens - in or out, depending on state - whole stacked and tabbed layouts instead of a particular focused container.
-Daemon **zoom_bar_d.py** marks workspaces with zoomed windows.
-You can run it in i3 config 'exec_always --no-startup-id python2 ~/.config/i3/scripts/zoom_bar_d.py', 'exec_always' instead 'exec' because on reloading i3 ipc-socket may be changed.
+The daemon **zoom_bar_d.py** marks workspaces with zoomed windows.
+You can start it in i3 config 'exec_always --no-startup-id python ~/.config/i3/scripts/zoom_bar_d.py', 'exec_always' instead 'exec' because after reloading i3, ipc-socket may be changed.

-**Workspace switch patch** There's also another patch file, whitch changes behaviour of "next_on_output" and "prev_on_ouput" commands, it swithes to the first workspace on the next output from the last workspace on the current output and vice versa.
+**Workspace switch patch** There's also another patch file, which changes the behaviour of "next_on_output" and "prev_on_ouput" commands, it swithes to the first workspace on the next output from the last workspace on the current output and vice versa.
 It's added to the Gentoo ebuild and the shell script.

 i3 wm zoom patch